BankAmericard® Secured Credit Card review

 Credit cards designed to assist cardholders with rebuilding their credit score often have inflated fees and costs to cover the risk aspect of the card.
 While the BankAmericard Secured Credit Card reduces costs by doing away with the annual fee, there are other fees you should consider.

-- Balance transfer and cash advance fee: $10 or 3 percent of the transaction, whichever is greater.
+- Balance transfer: $10 or 3 percent of the transaction, whichever is greater.

 How BankAmericard Secured Credit Card compares to other secured credit cards